On-Premise vs. Cloud Computing: Definitions, The Key Differences, and Use Cases

 Examples of On-Premise Systems:

-• Custom On-Premise Applications: Apps built internally for specific needs
+• Custom Applications: Tailored tools developed for specific needs in private cloud solutions

 Customization